Due to an increase in new crossbreeding methods the past few decades, designer dog breeds have become a popular choice for today’s dog buyers.

 As with most pets, this breed requires a significant amount of exercise, mental stimulation and a quality diet to have an opportunity to live a potentially full and healthy life.

-Please note that it is important to stay current and up to date with your dog’s physical and mental state of mind in order to notice if there are any health issues affecting your pet.
+Please note that it is important to stay current and up to date with your dog’s physical and mental state of mind to notice if any health issues are affecting your pet.

-In order to be a responsible and effective dog owner, being sensitive and observant of your dog’s feelings and behaviour is a requirement.
+To be a responsible and effective dog owner, being sensitive and observant of your dog’s feelings and behavior is a requirement.

 This way, if you notice something is wrong, you can take corrective action.

 Intelligence, Temperament & Personality Traits of the Woodle

 Highly intelligent and eager to please, the Woodle can quickly learn different tricks.